R-MR-Adao/CodinGame/README.md

 </p>

 Here is a simple repository with a few of my solutions to CodingGame's puzzles, competitions, and optimization challenges.
-Keep in mind that playing CodinGame is something I do for fun when I have a few minutes to spare, so it should be no surprise that most of the solved puzzles in this repository belong to the "easy" cathegory 😊.
+Keep in mind that playing CodinGame is something I do for fun when I have a few minutes to spare, so it should be no surprise that most of the solved puzzles in this repository belong to the "easy" category 😊.

-However, a quick search in the community discussions and comments shows that some of the puzzles seem to be cathegorized more based on the code length of a solution, rather than the algorithmic complexity.
+However, a quick search in the community discussions and comments shows that some of the puzzles seem to be categorized more based on the code length of a solution, rather than the algorithmic complexity.

 My CodinGame profile: [Ricrocker](https://www.codingame.com/profile/c548d80bb2050b42e0aaac332abb2efc8400302)